 While not specific to electric kick scooters, the state of Wyoming law does not require a license or registration for e-bikes and electric skateboards.
 Thus, electric scooters should adhere to electric skateboard and e-bike laws.

 Even if your state does not require it, we always recommend wearing a helmet, using clearly visible lighting for night rides, and taking any necessary safety precautions to ensure you and others are protected while riding an electric scooter.

-If you are interested in possibly owning an electric scooter yourself, check out the recently announced NIU kick scooter, which will be available this summer in the US.
+If you are interested in possibly owning an electric scooter yourself, check out the NIU KQi3 kick scooter, which is now available in the US.
 It features a wide deck for comfortable riding, a high visibility headlight and rear light, wider tires for extra grip, and much more, all in a variety of color options.